AmosTona/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds all permissions to the user and no permission to bothe the owner and the group This script adds all permisions to the owner, execution permission to the group and execution and write permision to the user This script set's the mode of the hello file the same as olleh's mode
+This script adds all permissions to the user and no permission to bothe the owner and the group This script adds all permisions to the owner, execution permission to the group and execution and write permision to the user This script set's the mode of the hello file the same as olleh's mode This script adds execute permission to all subdirectories of the current directory for the owner, the group owner, and all other users